edsonmazivila/Volta-front-doc-filter/docs/RBAC_IMPLEMENTATION.md

 ## Overview

-This document describes the Role-Based Access Control (RBAC) system implemented for the JECH Pay payroll system.
+This document describes the Role-Based Access Control (RBAC) system implemented for the NEXUpayroll payroll system.
 The RBAC system provides granular permissions management with department-level access control and follows 2025 security best practices.

 ## Role Hierarchy